vicjohnson1213/Ideas/Desktop.md

 Desktop apps that people can use for stuff.
 It's a pretty broad category, so it's getting a pretty broad description.

+### Jounalling

+- Create a new journal entry
+- Titled entries
+- Create and assign tags (bad thoughts, good thoughts, good moments, lyrics, quotes, etc.)
+- Would also love a companion iOS app

 ### JSON Editor

 - Collapsable objects/arrays